MaxPuig/garlic-wallet-lite/README.md

 - You should be able to install the app on any iOS 14 device (iPhone, iPad, iPod Touch and M1 Macs).

 ## Useful information
+- Fees are set by default to 100-200 sats/byte.
+The amount can be changed in settings.
-- Fees will automatically be calculated and are about 100-200 sats/byte.
-The receiver will get the amount entered, and the fee will be deducted from the remaining balance.
+- The receiver will get the amount entered, and the fee will be deducted from the remaining balance.
 - To send the entire available balance, enter the entire amount.
 The amount received will be the same as the amount entered minus the fee.
 - Private Keys (and WIFs) can be imported or created directly from the app.
 - It is possible to choose between P2PKH (G), P2SH (M) and P2WPKH (grlc1) addresses.